Surendra Singh (cabinet secretary)

 Surendra Singh was Cabinet Secretary in the Indian government from August 1994 to July 1996, as well as Chairman of the Civil Services of India.
 Prior to that he was Secretary of the former Indian Ministry of Industry.

 Early life and education

 Singh received his college degree in mathematics from the University of Allahabad.

 Government service

 Singh passed the Indian Civil Service exam in 1959 and started his service with the Indian Administrative Service (IAS).

-From September 1985 to January 1989, Singh severed as the Principal Secretary of the Department of Industries in the government of Uttar Pradesh.
+From September 1985 to January 1989, Singh served as the Principal Secretary of the Department of Industries in the government of Uttar Pradesh.
 From then until August 1991, Singh served as a Special Secretary to the Ministry of Commerce and in the Prime Minister's Office.
 From August 1991 to July 1994, he was Secretary of the former Indian Ministry of Industry.
 In August 1994 he was appointed Cabinet Secretary, which position he held until his retirement from full-time service in July 1996.